spree/spree/guides/content/developer/tutorials/testing.md

 In the early days, Rails developers preferred fixtures and seed data.
 As apps grew, fixtures and seed data went out of vogue in favor of Factories.
 Factories can have their own problems, but at this point are widely considered superior to a large fixture/seed data setup.
 This [blog post](https://semaphoreci.com/blog/2014/01/14/rails-testing-antipatterns-fixtures-and-factories.html) discusses some background consideration.

-Below are some examples for how to create a test suite using Factories (with FactoryGirl).
+Below are some examples for how to create a test suite using Factories (with FactoryBot).
 As discussed above, you can copy all of the Spree Factories from the Spree core, or you can write your own Factories.

 We recommend a fully integration suite covering your checkout.
 You can also write integration tests for the Admin area, but many people put less attention into this because it is not user-facing.
 As with the unit tests, the most important thing to test is the modifications you make that make your Spree store different from the default Spree install.